Print your own radio controlled yacht

 Key design features:

-• Hull printed in 4 parts (max size 207mm each)
+- Hull printed in 4 parts (max part size 207mm)

 Comprehensive Instruction Manual